 Our AST-2 will set you up with pro level skills in current rescue techniques, backcountry trip planning, understanding avalanche forecasts, snow science, and terrain travel.
 Understanding how to translate an avalanche forecast into the terrain and safely travel through it is the primary focus of our course.
 We will also do a lot of awesome skiing throughout the course!

 Our AST-2 course is taught by Tristen or Doug, who bring a wealth of backcountry skiing and avalanche knowledge to your course.
 Tristen is a ACMG Ski Guide and Doug is the lead avalanche forecaster for North Shore Rescue.

-Licensed provider of Avalanche Canada AST 1 and 2 courses.
+BC Ski Guides is a licensed provider of Avalanche Canada AST courses.
 Certified ACMG (Association of Canadian Mountain Guides) and CAA (Canadian Avalanche Association) Professional Members.

 - AST-1 Review